reinout/soliddjango/doc/source/part1/first_taste.rst

 this gets you even more acquainted with the admin interface.
 (And it gives you some sample data to work with in the next section.)

-Adding a Web Page: View Plus Template
+Adding a web page: view plus template
 =====================================

 Now that we have looked at *created?* Django's database layer we can switch